The Soissons Diptych

 Such objects seem to have been highly popular among both the clergy and the laity.
 The growing popularity of ivory diptychs during the second half of the thirteenth century can be seen as a response to the emphasis on personal worship.

-Diptych, ivory, depicting the Passion of Christ, the Soissons Diptych, by the Master of the Soissons Diptych, French (Paris), end of the 13th century
+Diptych, ivory, 'the Soissons Diptych', depicting the Passion of Christ, by the Master of the Soissons Diptych, French (Paris), ca. 1270

 Bibliographic References (Citation, Note/Abstract, NAL no)